datopian/playbook/user-stories/README.md

 > *As a side note, because the chickens are there to make sure the pigs can deliver, they will always have to be available to answer questions.
 Many have picked up the standup activity from the Scrum process to discuss blockers, and in those cases it's important that everyone involved, both pigs and chickens, so the chickens can act quickly to unblock the pigs.*

 Now go and have fun with user stories.
 They shouldn't be a burden.
-They should make your life easier ...
+They should make your life easier...